Mount Ngongotaha Scenic Reserve Tracks: Explore Stunning Walks with Breathtaking Views

 • Ongoing conservation efforts help maintain local biodiversity.

-Visiting this magnificent tree offers you a unique opportunity to appreciate its beauty and the vital role it plays in the ecosystem.
+Visiting this magnificent tree offers a unique opportunity to appreciate its beauty and vital role in the ecosystem near Rotorua.
+Don’t miss the chance to connect with this living piece of history!

 Scenic Lookout Points